The free group does not have the finite cover property: Towers and test sequences

 \subsection{Towers}

 We will start this subsection by defining the main building blocks of a tower, namely free abelian flats and surface flats.

 \begin{definition}[Free abelian flat] Let $G$ be a group and $H$ be a subgroup of $G$.
-Then $G$ has the structure of a free abelian flat over $H$, if $G$ is the amalgamated free product $H*_A(A\oplus \Z)$ where $A$ is a maximal abelian subgroup of $H$. \end{definition}
+Then $G$ has the structure of a free abelian flat over $H$, if $G$ is the amalgamated free product $H*_A(A\oplus \Z^l)$ where $A$, called the peg, is a maximal abelian subgroup of $H$. \end{definition}

 Before moving to the definition of a hyperbolic floor we recall that if $H$ is a subgroup of a group $G$ then a morphism $r:G\to H$ is called a {\em retraction} if $r$ is the identity on $H$.